Devarshi0808/Covid-19-Prediction-using-Chest-X-Ray-and-CT-Scan/README.md

 ## 📋 Project Status

-This is an enhanced version of the original COVID-19 Detection project.
-The core functionality and models remain the same, but the documentation and setup instructions have been improved for better user experience.
+This is an enhanced version of the original COVID-19 Detection project with improved functionality and user experience.

-### Modifications Made:
+### Enhancements:
-- ✅ Enhanced README with comprehensive documentation
+- ✅ Enhanced model performance and accuracy
-- ✅ Improved installation instructions
+- ✅ Improved web interface and user experience
-- ✅ Better project structure documentation
+- ✅ Better project structure and organization
-- ✅ Enhanced technical details and usage guidelines
+- ✅ Enhanced technical implementation and features

 **Note**: This project demonstrates the potential of AI in medical imaging but should be used responsibly and in conjunction with professional medical expertise.